 Alcohol Became an Escape

-Because of that lack of empathy, LGBT people cope with their self-shame though alcohol or drugs.
-For me, I used alcohol to escape the hostility that I sensed and to numb my fear over being gay.
+Because of that lack of empathy, LGBTQ people cope with their self-shame through alcohol or drugs.
+For me, I used alcohol to escape the hostility that I sensed and to numb my fear of being gay.